Business: Business regulation and commercial law

-Most legal jurisdictions specify the forms of ownership that a business can adopt, creating a body of commercial law applicable to business.
+Most legal jurisdictions specify the forms of ownership that a business can adopt and establish the rules governing dealings among individuals, companies, and other entities, thereby creating a body of commercial law applicable to business affairs.

-A very detailed and well-established body of rules that evolved over a very long period of time applies to commercial transactions.
+A very detailed and well-established body of rules that evolved over a very long period of time applies to commercial dealings.
 The need to regulate trade and commerce and resolve business disputes helped shape the creation of law and courts.
 The Code of Hammurabi dates back to about 1772 BC for example and contains provisions that relate, among other matters, to shipping costs and dealings between merchants and brokers.
 The word "corporation" derives from the Latin corpus, meaning body, and the Maurya Empire in Iron-Age India accorded legal rights to business entities.

 In many countries, it is difficult to compile all the laws that can affect a business into a single reference source.
 Laws can govern the treatment of labour and employee relations, worker protection and safety, discrimination on the basis of age, gender, disability, race, and in some jurisdictions, sexual orientation, and the minimum wage, as well as unions, worker compensation, and working hours and leave.

 Regulations apply to many aspects of business operations including business organization, customer relations and data protection.
 Some specialized businesses may also require licenses, either due to laws governing entry into certain trades, occupations or professions, that require special education or to raise revenue for local governments.
 Professions that require special licenses include law, medicine, piloting aircraft, selling liquor, radio broadcasting, selling investment securities, selling used cars, and roofing.
 Local jurisdictions may also require special licenses and taxes just to operate a business.
 In some cases, governments endeavour to reduce or simplify their business regulation regime, for example in Denmark the Danish Business Authority acts for the government in operating a number of initiatives designed to simplify the rules affecting business.